 He said the monk was denied entry to Ukraine at Kiev's Boryspil airport in February 2004 despite having a valid visa.
 However, he was able to enter Ukraine in December after the change of regime known as the Orange Revolution.
 It remains unclear why he has once again been barred.

 Teresawa insisted that his sole purpose in travelling to Ukraine was to teach and said he had intended to stay about two weeks.
 "I have disciples I'm responsible for teaching," he told Forum 18 from the Polish town of Przemysl on 5 May.
 "I'm not a missionary."
 Describing the ban as "unjust, unreasonable and unconstitutional", he attributed it to Russia's dislike of his outspoken criticism of its human rights violations in the Chechen war.

-Teresawa has been able to visit Kyrgyzstan and Georgia without problem since being blacklisted by Russia, though Kazakhstan and Ukraine have traditionally followed the Russian blacklist.
+Teresawa has been able to visit Kyrgyzstan and Georgia without problem since being added to the entry ban list by Russia, though Kazakhstan and Ukraine have traditionally followed the Russian entry ban list.
 Teresawa confirmed to Forum 18 he has been denied entry to Kazakhstan three times, most recently in March 2004.